chris1642/PBIVIsualObjectLayer/README.md

 1. PowerShell Script: Define Workspace ID & Base Folder (currently defaulted to C:/Power BI Backups)
 2. C# Script: Update Base Folder (only necessary if you change the Base folder from the default in Step 1)
+3. Place the 'Blank Model.bim' in the same Base Folder defined in Step 1

 Run PowerShell Script.
 This will auto install Power BI & Excel modules (if not already installed), download all your reports from the Workspace ID defined in step 1, have Tabular Editor 2 run the C# script to extract all of the visual object layer details, and then PowerShell will combine the outputs into a single Excel file.